Skip to Content

 From the parking area, pass into the woods over a small footbridge near the trail kiosk.
 Hawks Pass Trail is blazed with yellow diamond-shaped trail markers.

-This gradual uphill climb through a mixed hardwood forest showcases many of the diverse understory plants that are indicative of a Rich Northern Hardwood Forest — maidenhair ferns, wild columbine, Dutchman’s breeches, and wild leeks.
+This gradual uphill climb through a mixed hardwood forest showcases many of the diverse understory plants indicative of a Rich Northern Hardwood Forest — maidenhair ferns, wild columbine, Dutchman’s breeches, and wild leeks.

 Maidenhair ferns growing on the side of the trail to Gettysburg Quarry.

 You’ll quickly pass over the remnants of an old stone wall and turn left on a gravel road.
-This short section of trail brings you to a defunct parking area on private property.
+This short section of the trail brings you to a defunct parking area on private property.
 From here, the trail is blazed in both blue and yellow, heading uphill.

 Continue to follow the yellow blazes, veering right off the blue-marked trail in approximately 300 feet.
 The yellow-blazed trail ascends a wide, well-traveled path lined with wildflowers in the summer and shaded by young maple, white ash, cherry, and beech trees.

 You will pass several junctions with marked mountain bike trails as you make your way up the hill.
-These trails are a new addition to the Owl’s Head Town Forest, and worth exploring on another day.
+These trails are a new addition to the Owl’s Head Town Forest and worth exploring on another day.

 Turn left at a grassy trail junction marked by a beat-up plastic Santa Claus.
-From here the path narrows, passing a marble quarry dump on the right.
+From here, the path narrows, passing a marble quarry dump on the right.

 These giant slabs of marble appear as if they’ve been tossed down the mountain, which isn’t far from the truth.
-Much of the marble found in these hills wasn’t good enough for the retail market, so it was piled up and left behind.
+Much of the marble in these hills wasn’t good enough for the retail market, so it was piled up and left behind.

 Gettysburg Quarry in Dorset, Vermont.